 Even though recycling is essential for waste management, most of us struggle to recycle everyday items due to a lack of knowledge and personal incentive to do so.
 Not recycling correctly is contributing to wastage: recyclable products are not getting recycled.

-Here are five important and inspiring recycling facts from around the world that you should know:
+Here are seven recycling facts from around the world that you should know about:

 1. Germany Recycles the Most in the World

 According to a 2017 World Economic Forum report, Germany has the highest recycling rate in the world, recycling close to 56% of its waste.
 Germans like to see their country as a role model for recycling with strong rules regarding waste separation.
 In 2003, Germany’s Social Democrat/Green coalition government introduced the Pfand (deposit) system which had an overwhelmingly positive effect on littering.
 Pfand is an additional deposit you pay as part of the price of a bottle or can, which gets reimbursed to you when you return the container to a vendor.